-I’m not expecting the best weather in late October – but I’m in the UK for some meetings, and the timing is outside my control.
+Despite ambitious plans to tackle the Black Mountain range (Mynydd Du) area in the Brecon Beacons, including Sinc Giedd and Bannau Sir Gaer, I’m not expecting the most favourable weather in late October.
+But I’m in the UK for some meetings, and the timing is outside my control.
 After some discussion via email some weeks prior with a London-based friend, we settle on the Brecon Beacons as the best choice for a more challenging day-walk.
 I’m picking up a car the day before for the drive from London, and we’re staying in The Wellington hotel in Brecon on the Friday night, so we can make an early start the following day.

 We leave the car near Saint John the Baptist Callwen church, and walk back along the road, crossing the River Tawe on the Pont Haffes bridge by foot.

 The path starts at a gate on the opposite side of the road to the church, crossing a stile and roughly following the Nant Haffes (one of the steepest rivers in Wales) upstream to Carreg Haffes Farm.
 After a bit less than a kilometre from the start of the path, we cross the river and climb up the ridge.